coleenquadros/configuration/README.md

 When submitting a MR to delete a resource which results in a build failure, look at the logs and find lines such as `['delete', '<account_name>', '<resource_type>', '<resource_name>']`.
 For each line (will also include an error such as `'delete' action is not enabled.`) - add an entry to the `deletionApprovals` list.

+### Manage Cloudflare resources via App-Interface (`/openshift/namespace-1.yml`) using Terraform

+The `terraform-cloudflare-resources` integration is used to provision [Cloudflare](https://www.cloudflare.com/) services.

+In order to provision Cloudflare resources, you need to add them to the `externalResources` field in a `namespace` file.

+- `provider`: must be `cloudflare`
+- `provisioner`: must be a `$ref` to a `/cloudflare/account-1.yml` file
+- `resources`: list of Cloudflare resources to provision

+### Manage Cloudflare Zone via App-Interface (`/openshift/namespace-1.yml`) using Terraform

+The Cloudflare Zone definition follows the Cloudflare Terraform provider [zone definition](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/zone)

+When provisioning a new zone, it is necessary to change the domain nameservers to use the Cloudflare nameservers that are assigned to that zone.
+Those nameservers are returned by Terraform as output data but are currently not visible anywhere.
+An AppSRE team member can login to the Cloudflare account to retrieve the nameservers.
+Note: when using a `partial` type zone, nameservers do NOT need to be changed but some Cloudflare features are unavailable (see cloudflare docs).

+- `provider`: `zone`
+- `identifier`: a unique identifier for the zone (terraform identifier)
+- `zone`: a valid domain name
+- `plan`: `free` or `enterprise` (an enterprise account is required to enable the later)
+- `type`: `full` or `partial` (when you only want Cloudflare on some specific CNAME records)
+- `settings`: (Optional) See the Cloudflare Terraform provider docs for [cloudflare_zone_settings_override](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/zone_settings_override) for a list of available options
+- `argo`: (Optional) Settings either or both of these options will enable Cloudflare Argo on the zone (an enterprise account is required)
+  - `smart_routing`: `on` of `off`
+  - `tiered_caching`: `on` of `off`
+- `records`: A list of records to provision
+  - `name`: name of the record
+  - `type`: ex: `A`, `CNAME`
+  - `ttl`: Record's TTL (must be set to 1 for CNAME)
+  - `value`: The records target
+  - `proxied`: (Optional) Whether the record should get Cloudflare origin protection (enable or disable Cloudflare on the record)
+- `workers`: (Optional) A list of Cloudflare workers to provision
+  - `identifier`: a unique identifier for the worker (terraform identifier)
+  - `pattern`: The URL pattern that the worker will act on (ex: `mydomain.com/some/path/*`)
+  - `script_name`: The name of the worker script that this worker will use to process requests (must be defined and match the name of a worker script resource)

+### Manage Cloudflare Worker Scripts via App-Interface (`/openshift/namespace-1.yml`) using Terraform

+The Cloudflare Worker Scripts definition follows the Cloudflare Terraform provider [worker script definition](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/worker_script)

+Worker scripts are programs that will process requests and possibly change them as they pass through Cloudflare

+- `provider`: `worker_script`
+- `identifier`: a unique identifier for the zone (terraform identifier)
+- `name`: name of the script (must match with the `script_name` set on a worker within a zone resource definition)
+- `content_from_github`: Fetch the script content from a GitHub repository
+  - `repo`: URL of the repo (ex: `https://github.com/app-sre/cfworkerdemo`)
+  - `path`: path to the script file within the repo (only a single file is supported at the moment)
+  - `ref`: SHA of the commit we want deployed (branch or tag not supported)
+- `vars`: (Optional) Variables that we want to pass to the worker script as environment variables
+  - `name`: Name of the variable
+  - `text`: Value of the variable

 ### Manage VPC peerings via App-Interface (`/openshift/cluster-1.yml`)